gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [multi-phase initialization](https://peps.python.org/pep-0489/) and sets two module slots:

 That fallback protects users from extensions that relied on implicit serialization, but it has process-wide cost.
 One undeclared module can remove parallel execution from code unrelated to that module.
-The slot therefore represents a claim about the extension's whole state model, not a switch added for packaging.
+The slot represents a claim about the extension's whole state model, not a switch added for packaging.

 ```c
 static PyModuleDef_Slot html_slots[] = {